cloudify-cosmo/cloudify-rest-docs/content/_deployment_groups.md

 `visibility` | string | Optional parameter, defines who can see the deployment (default: tenant). **Supported for Cloudify Manager 4.3 and above.**
 `deployment_ids` | list | A list of deployments this group should contain.
 `filter_id` | string | The group will contain deployments returned by this filter.
+`filter_rules` | list | The group will contain deployments returned by these filter rules.
 `deployments_from_group` | string | The group will contain deployments that belong to this group.
 `new_deployments` | list | Create new deployments specified by this list and add them to the group.